YukiM00/BreastCancer-Diagnossis/README.md

 # BreastCancer-Diagnossis
-Challenge to create a predictor using logistic regression, random forests, and support vector machines.
+- Challenge to create a predictor using logistic regression, random forests, and support vector machines.

-・Classification of cancer cells using the Breast Cancer Wisconsin (Diagnostic) Data Set.
+- Classification of cancer cells using the Breast Cancer Wisconsin (Diagnostic) Data Set.

 ## Check
 - R 3.6.1